ScottyDoesKnow/raspi-pn532-v2/README.md

 * Major refactoring to clean up the code and make it much easier to understand and use
 * All connection methods are working, there was a bug in the Serial receive method in the raspi-pn532 library
 * Added Pn532SamThread to make usage simple
+* Added Main/MainListener to provide example implementation
 * Added Pn532Utility for logging and exception handling
 * Added Pn532ContextHelper
-* Added Main/MainListener to provide example implementation

 ## Notes/issues/etc...
 * sudo is required unless you're using I2C with the linuxfs-i2c provider.
 * To get the Serial wakeup working, it sends a SAM config command immediately.
-I don't know why but I can't currently find a way around that.
+I don't know why this is required but I can't currently find a way around that.
 * I've read in some places that you should not power your PN532 from an external 5V power supply and then connect it to the 3.3V GPIO pins.
 I honestly don't understand enough about it to know whether it's a real issue, but my setup does it anyway and we'll see if I blow up my Pi.
 More information below.

 ## Example Implementation